About the course

 We also welcome applicants who are in the final year of their degree and can offer conditional placements, dependent on successful completion of degree or any other pending qualifications.

 Successful candidates have strong communication and interpersonal skills.
-They have clarity in their expression and are at ease with the pupils during the mini-teach.
+They have clarity in their expression and are at ease with the children during the micro-teach.
 They often demonstrate a love of learning and this enthuses those around them.
 We welcome applications from anyone who meets the entry requirements and has a commitment to improving the lives of young people in our region.

-Please bring DBS certificates with you to interview if you have one, but you will receive a very detailed set of instructions prior to the day.
-School experience is always preferred but not essential.
-If successful, you will be required to pass the Numeracy and Literacy Professional Skills Tests and have a health clearance check before commencing the course.
+Please bring DBS certificates with you to the assessment day if you have one, but you will receive a very detailed set of instructions prior to the day.
+School experience is always preferred but not essential as we will help you with this before September.

 About the training provider

-Our programme is a school-centred initial teacher training programme that leads to Qualified Teacher Status.
-It’s designed to maximise time spent on the job, in contrasting schools, to fully prepare candidates for life as a teacher in the area.
-It’s a programme designed by our schools to grow our own workforce.
+Our programmes are school-centred initial teacher training programmes and all lead to Qualified Teacher Status with the option of an online PGCE alongside.
+Our programmes are designed to maximise time spent on the job, in contrasting schools, to fully prepare candidates for life as a teacher in the area.
+As the one-stop shop for teacher training on the Fylde Coast, we offer the following programmes:

-Firstly, our programme is completely personalised to each candidate; no two people have the same experience because we only train between 20 and 25 each year.
-We tailor the year to maximise your skills and make you better prepared to teach.
+Firstly, our programmes are completely personalised to each candidate; no two people have the same experience because we know our trainees come from all walks of life.
+We tailor the year to maximise your skills and ensure you have the best possible start to your teaching career.

-Secondly, because our trainees don’t have to attend University lectures, we have time to give them a bespoke enhancement programme running alongside the mainstream placements.
-Our trainees teach in primary schools, pupil referral units, Special Educational Needs settings and Sixth Forms.
-They also spend two days at our local private school to teach children with English as an additional language.
+Secondly, because our trainees don’t have to attend University lectures, we have time to give them bespoke enhancement programmes running alongside the mainstream placements.
+Our trainees teach in a wide range of settings including: primary schools, pupil referral units, Special Educational Needs, private schools and Sixth Forms.
+Our professional studies programmes are evidence-informed and facilitated by experts in our region.

-Finally, our programme is competitively priced because we know graduates are already carrying huge university debts.
-We charge £6165 for the year, as opposed to £9k+, but we also give our secondary trainees a free qualification in addition to QTS so trainees leave as Chartered Teachers of the PSHE Association Personal, Social, Health and Economic Education.
-This gives them an edge over other candidates when applying for jobs, and fully prepares them for teaching beyond the curriculum.
+Finally, our programmes are competitively priced because we know graduates are already carrying huge university debts.
+We charge £7500 for the year for QTS-only and we give our secondary trainees a free qualification alongside so they all leave as qualified teachers of PSHE Association Personal, Social, Health and Economic Education.

 Training with disabilities and other needs